BorjaOteroFerreira/GestureController/README.md

 3. Perform the supported gestures, such as opening your hands or tilting your head.
 4. See the corresponding keyboard inputs being triggered based on your gestures.

 ## Supported Gestures
-- Opening hands: Simulates pressing designated keys.
+- **Opening hands:** Simulates pressing designated keys.
+- **Closing hands:** Simulates releasing designated keys.
+- **Raising one hand:** Triggers a specific action, such as pausing or resuming a video.
-- Tilting head: Controls directional input, such as steering in games or navigating interfaces.
+- **Tilting head left or right:** Controls directional input, such as steering in games or navigating interfaces.
+- **Blinking:** Triggers a specific action, such as taking a screenshot or opening a menu.
+- **Smiling:** Initiates a predefined action, such as changing the volume or switching between applications.
+- **Opening mouth:** Simulates pressing a key for actions like shooting in a game or capturing an image.
+- **Making a peace sign:** Initiates a specific action, such as starting a video call or muting/unmuting the microphone.
+- **Waving:** Triggers an action, such as scrolling through a document or switching tabs in a browser.

 ## Customization
 You can customize the mapping of gestures to keyboard inputs by modifying the configuration in the `app.py` script.
 Additionally, you can adjust sensitivity and other parameters to fine-tune the gesture detection.